 How The District Recovery Community Can Help You

-Here at The District Recovery Community, we have a variety of personalized treatment programs to help you reclaim the life you lost to alcohol abuse.
+Here at The District Recovery Community, we have a variety of personalized treatment programs and work with Orange County rehabs to help you reclaim the life you lost to alcohol abuse.

 We have a variety of outpatient treatment programs, including intensive outpatient programs (IOPs) and partial hospitalization programs (PHPs).
 We can tailor the level of care you receive to the scope and severity of your addiction.